 The MCC will hold annual workshops where end users and MCC members have the opportunity to meet to discuss and develop potential collaborative projects.

-The upcoming 2nd MCC Workshop will be held on 9 May 2019 at the University of York, UK.
+The 2nd MCC Workshop was held on 9 May 2019 at the Biorenewables Development Centre (BDC), York.

-The 1st MCC Workshop was held in York on 26 April 2018.
+The 1st MCC Workshop was held at the Green Chemistry Centre of Excellence (GCCE), University of York on 26 April 2018.

 We have discovered that microwaves may be used to selectively activate components of biomass (trees, grasses, crops, agricultural and food waste, macro and micro-algae, etc.) leading to a much more controlled decomposition process than can normally be achieved, e.g. using acid treatment.
 In this way, we are able to make a range of valuable products including liquid / solid fuels, and chemicals from sustainable sources using green chemical technology.
 We have proven this at scales from grams to tens of kilograms.